-Research Involving Human Anatomical Substances, Human Subjects, or Human Cadavers: All DOD-funded research involving new and ongoing research with human anatomical substances, human subjects, or human cadavers must be reviewed and approved by the USAMRDC Office of Research Protections (ORP), Human Research Protection Office (HRPO), prior to research implementation.
+Research Involving Human Data, Human Anatomical Substances, Human Subjects, or Human Cadavers: All DOD-funded research involving new and ongoing research with human data, human anatomical substances, human subjects, or human cadavers must be reviewed and approved by the USAMRDC OHARO, Office of Human Research Oversight (OHRO), prior to research implementation.
 This administrative review requirement is in addition to the local Institutional Review Board (IRB) or Ethics Committee (EC) review.
-Local IRB/EC approval at the time of submission is not required.
-Allow up to 3 months to complete the HRPO regulatory review and approval process following submission of all required and complete documents to the HRPO.
-Refer to the General Application Instructions, Appendix 1, and the Human Research Protections Office Resources and Overview document available on the electronic Biomedical Research Application Portal (eBRAP) "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) for additional information.
+Local IRB/EC approval at the time of application submission is not required; however, local IRB/EC approval is necessary prior to OHRO review.
+Allow up to 3 months to complete the OHRO regulatory review and approval process following submission of all required and complete documents to the OHRO.
+Refer to the General Application Instructions, Appendix 1, and the OHARO web page https://mrdc.health.mil/index.cfm/collaborate/research_protections/hrpo for additional information.